DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 - _Principal Programs_ are used to organize and create  `principal` Value Stores, namely to create new Cards, and
 - _Promotional Programs_ are used to create `attached` Value Stores which can be added to existing cards and provide some additional promotional value to the card holder subject to more restrictive conditions.

-Note that since Cards need to have at least one Value Store, i.e. the principal Value Store, Cards cannot exist in isolation either and in order to create cards, you need at least one Principal Program to create the Principal Value Stores of your Cards which happens at the time of Card creation.
+Note that since Cards need to have at least one Value Store, i.e. the principal Value Store, Cards are connected to Programs through their Value Stores and cannot exist in isolation.
+Therefore, in order to create a Card, you need at least one Principal Program to create the Principal Value Stores of your Cards (which happens automatically at the time of Card creation).

+Since Lightrail does not handle currency exchange, as a general integrity constraint, it expects all the Value Stores in a Card to have the same currency, i.e. derive from Programs with the same currency.
+For example, if you create a Card with the principal Value Store in CAD, all subsequent attached promotions must derive from CAD Programs.

-Programs are also a great way to group, organize, and analyze values.
+Programs are also a great way to organize, track, and analyze values.
 For example, you probably want to know how many people took advantage of your _Back to School_ promotions and how it affected your sales.
-The Lightrail Web App provides various stats and analyses for the values created in each Program.
+The Lightrail Web App provides various reports, stats, and analyses for the values created in each Program.

 Currently, you can only create programs using the Lightrail Web App but the API has [an endpoint](#get-programs-anchor) for programmatically retrieving a list of your Programs.